oktadev/okta-blog/_source/_posts/2021-06-28-access-control-policies-kong-konnect.md

 {% img blog/access-control-policies-kong-konnect/okta-login-claudio.png alt:"Okta Sign In" width:"800" %}{: .center-image }

 And after getting authenticated, Okta is redirecting us back to the API gateway.
-However, since the token doesn't have the claim inside it, the gateway says “forbidden” and won't allow us to consume the route.
+However, since the token doesn't have the claim inside it, the gateway says "forbidden" and won't allow us to consume the route.

 Let's try the other user who is a member of the Kong group.
 Again, we try to consume the route, getting redirected to Okta, but we're going to use the second user this time.